phdsystems/12factor-kit/docs/TESTING.md

 ## Test Suite

-The 12-Factor Reviewer includes a comprehensive test suite with 46 unit tests covering all major functionality.
+The 12-Factor Reviewer includes a comprehensive test suite with **46+ unit tests** covering all major functionality, plus additional specialized test suites for error handling and edge cases.

 ### Running Tests